2025–26 Miami Hurricanes men's basketball team

-The 2025–26 Miami Hurricanes men's basketball team represents the University of Miami during the 2025–26 NCAA Division I men's basketball season.
-The Hurricanes are led by first-year head coach Jai Lucas, and play their home games at the Watsco Center on the university's campus in Coral Gables, Florida as members of the Atlantic Coast Conference (ACC).

-Lucas enters his first season after longtime head coach Jim Larrañaga announced his retirement during the previous season.
+The 2025–26 Miami Hurricanes men's basketball team represented the University of Miami during the 2025–26 NCAA Division I men's basketball season.
+The Hurricanes were led by first-year head coach Jai Lucas, and played their home games at the Watsco Center on the university's campus in Coral Gables, Florida as members of the Atlantic Coast Conference (ACC).
+Lucas entered his first season after longtime head coach Jim Larrañaga announced his retirement during the previous season.
 Bill Courtney was named the interim head coach for the remainder of the season and was not retained in the offseason.